btc-script-explorer/scantool/docs/rest-api/v1/block.md

                 }
         }

 In this example, only one of the input spend types was known in the original response.
-The rest must be retrived separately.
+The rest must be retrieved separately.
 There are 8 separate transactions to get previous output data from.
-The spend types can be retrieved in batches or individually.
+These requests can be sent in batches or individually.
+We will divide the 8 transactions into 2 groups.

-**Step 2**: Request 2 groups of 4 output types.
+**Step 2**: Request 2 groups of output types, with each group containing 4 transactions.

 		$ curl -X POST -d '{"031918f9778991941e5a03cf6042a1c4ad5c1987d96cad512cdbefed1e35a900":[0],"05db92ec996950dd9d4344b9006cbd0d96c5d228ac3c32754034a73998a55bd7":[1],"14897f4eb049a47296bad20f53f7da63bd500b8ee3d86e80fcf298ac81324c66":[189],"292c0b21b6fd8ec5d332f76fb6bf17e3f84336b3225ff4a780ee5ef4f76c26d4":[152]}' http://127.0.0.1:8080/rest/v1/output_types
         {"031918f9778991941e5a03cf6042a1c4ad5c1987d96cad512cdbefed1e35a900:0":"P2PKH","05db92ec996950dd9d4344b9006cbd0d96c5d228ac3c32754034a73998a55bd7:1":"P2PKH","14897f4eb049a47296bad20f53f7da63bd500b8ee3d86e80fcf298ac81324c66:189":"P2PKH","292c0b21b6fd8ec5d332f76fb6bf17e3f84336b3225ff4a780ee5ef4f76c26d4:152":"P2PKH"}